Twilight Zone: The Movie: Production

 The original idea was to dramatize one story from Rod Serling's original The Twilight Zone television series.
 After Steven Spielberg became involved, he suggested that three stories be filmed, one directed by him.
 Spielberg brought in his friend John Landis who shared an enthusiasm for the original series.
 Joe Dante was developing Gremlins with Steven Spielberg at the time.
 George Miller was best known for directing Mad Max 2.
 Dante said "the stories were all supposed to interconnect and characters were supposed to appear in one story and then appear again in the other story".

 Landis would write his own story.
 Richard Matheson was hired to write the other three episodes.
-These were going to be Nightmare at 20,000 Feet (for Miller), The Monsters are Due on Maple Street (to be directed by Spielberg) and It's a Good Life (to be directed by Dante).
-Landis' script was originally called Real Life based on an old short screenplay of his.
+These were going to be "Nightmare at 20,000 Feet" (for Miller), "The Monsters are Due on Maple Street" (to be directed by Spielberg) and "It's a Good Life" (to be directed by Dante).
+Landis' segment script was originally called "Real Life" based on an old short screenplay of his.

+The first segment, "Time Out", is a partial reworking, but not a full remake, of the episode "Back There", involving Peter Corrigan (Russell Johnson) who exits a club after a conversation about the feasibility of utilizing time travel to change history, only to find that he has been transported into the past.
+The premise of the story from there, however, is mashed up with the morality tale of another classic episode, "A Quality of Mercy", in which overly impetuous Lieutenant Katell (Dean Stockwell) finds himself suddenly having swapped places with enemy Lieutenant Yamuri, an experience which teaches him a lesson about empathy.
+The second segment is a remake of the episode "Kick the Can".
+The third segment is a remake of the episode "It's a Good Life".
+The fourth segment is a remake of the episode "Nightmare at 20,000 Feet".

-The prologue scene with Dan Aykroyd and Albert Brooks (a nod to the supernatural-based comedy skits featured in later episodes of Serling's post-TZ anthology TV series Night Gallery) was shot before the Vic Morrow helicopter accident.
+The prologue scene with Dan Aykroyd and Albert Brooks (a nod to the supernatural-based comedy skits featured in later episodes of Serling's post-Twilight Zone anthology television series Night Gallery) was shot before the Vic Morrow helicopter accident.
 All the other segments were shot after it occurred.